tanu17/Graph-Algorithms-for-Heavy-weight-binary-codes/README.md

 # Heuristic Construction of Heavy Weight Binary Codes
-The following contains algorithm for finding heavy weight binary code for a given hammig distance

 A constant weight binary code is a set of binary vectors of length n, with weight at least w and minimum Hamming distance d.
 We refer to the maximum possible number of codewords  in a heavy weight code as H(n, d, w).

+Heavy weight codes have applications in asynchronous communication problems and codes from simultaneous transfer of energy and information.

 In this project, we study and experiment with many local search heuristic and determine their effectiveness as the novel methods for finding heavy weight codes with the maximum number of codewords.

 The algorithms studied were-
 	Greedy Algorithm
 	Hill Climbing Algorithm